-By spring of 1873 Brigadier General Edward R. S. Canby, commander of the Department of the Pacific had collected about 1,000 men to besiege the Modoc.
+By the spring of 1873, Brigadier General Edward R. S. Canby, commander of the Department of the Pacific, had collected about 1,000 men to besiege the Modoc.
 Indian Bureau officials failed in attempts at negotiation, but General Canby and three civilian commissioners were able to arrange a parley with an equal number of Modoc representatives on 11 April.
 The Indians treacherously violated the truce.
-Captain Jack, himself, killed General Canby while others killed one commissioner, Eleazer Thomas, and wounded another.
+Captain Jack killed General Canby, while others killed one commissioner, Eleazer Thomas, and wounded another.
 The siege was resumed.

 Brigadier General Jefferson C. Davis, who arrived in May to replace Canby, pushed columns deep into the Lava Beds, hurrying the Indians day and night with mortar and rifle fire.
 When their water source was cut off, the Indians were finally forced into the open, and all were captured by June 1, 1873.
 Captain Jack and two others were hanged, and the rest of the tribe was removed to the Indian Territory.
 During the course of the siege, some 80 white men were killed.

 Compiled and edited by Kathy Alexander/Legends of America, updated December 2022.